FREQUENTLY ASKED QUESTIONS

 Maybe you don't like the price you get, but that is what your game is worth.

-Or else ask a higher price and keep the game unsold for years.
+Or else ask for an unrealistic price and keep the game unsold for years.

 Up to you.